refinedev/refine/README.md

 ## Use cases
 **refine** shines on *data-intensive⚡* applications like **admin panels**, **dashboards** and **internal tools**.
 Thanks to the built-in **SSR support**, **refine** can also power *customer-facing* applications like *storefronts*.

-You can take a look at some live examples that can be built using **refine** from scratch.
+You can take a look at some live examples that can be built using **refine** from scratch: